derikb/rpg-table-randomizer/README.md

 ### RandomTable

-A class for random table objects that can be used by the randomizer.
+A class for random table objects that can be used by the tableRoller.
 A great variety of options are available.

 #### constructor (config)